UniTime/unitime-doc/edit-department.md

 ## Screen Description

-Edit an existing department in the Edit Department screen.
+The Add and Edit Department screens provide an interface for adding a new department or editing an existing department.

 ![Edit Department](images/edit-department-1.png){:class='screenshot'}